- What Are Herbs?

 Santolina (Santolina chamaecyparissus)

-Santolina is an excellent perennial border plant as it grows between 1 and 2 feet high and is often used in knot gardens.
+Santolina is an excellent perennial border plant as it grows between 1 and 2 ft high and is often used in knot gardens.
 Both gray and green cultivars exist.
 Santolina produces a strong, perhaps spicy scent when its hard, narrow leaves are crushed.
 The herb will succumb to heat and overwatering and should be planted in very well drained soil.
 It is also known as "lavender cotton" and may be used in dried arrangements and in wreathmaking.

 Scented Geranium (Pelargonium spp.)